Loading…

 University of Oregon

 Asako Yonan (she/they) is a PhD candidate in the Indigenous, Race, and Ethnic Studies (IRES) department at the University of Oregon.
 Before attending UO, she received her Master’s Degree in Gender Studies from San Diego State University.
-She is an affiliate of the New Media and...
+She is a recipient of the New Media and Culture...
 Read More →

 Saturday August 30, 2025 4:45pm - 6:45pm MDT